crownstone/bluenet/README.md

 Obviously, the copyrights of the code written by Christoper, belong to him.

-The copyrights (2014) for the rest of the code belongs to me and are provided under an noncontagious open-source license:
+The copyrights (2014) for the rest of the code belongs to the team of Distributed Organisms B.V. and are provided under an noncontagious open-source license:

-* Author: Anne van Rossum
+* Authors: Anne van Rossum, Dominik Egger, Bart van Vliet
 * Date: 27 Jan.
 2014
-* License: LGPL v3
+* License: LGPL v3+, Apache, or MIT, your choice
 * Almende B.V., http://www.almende.com and DoBots B.V., http://www.dobots.nl
 * Rotterdam, The Netherlands